skosch/Crimson/README.md

 `Web Fonts` contains subsetted (!)
 TTF, EOF and WOFF files.
 If the provided files do not meet the requirements of your website, which may well be the case, you will need to generate the webfonts yourself – using either a font editor like Fontforge or an online service such as fontsquirrel.com.

+For TeX users, two packages are available: [Crimson](https://www.ctan.org/pkg/crimson) and [Cochineal](https://www.ctan.org/tex-archive/fonts/cochineal), maintained by Bob Tennent and Michael Sharpe, respectively.
+The latter doesn't include the Semibolds, but has been extended by a ton of glyphs and adjusted to work well in math environments (a remarkable effort in its own right!).

 Background
 ----------
 The font is designed in the tradition of beautiful oldstyle type, and inspired particularly by the fantastic work of people like Jan Tschichold (Sabon), Robert Slimbach (Arno, Minion) and Jonathan Hoefler (Hoefler Text).
 It features